Ready to Extend Your Lease?

 How long does a lease extension take?

-• After the landlords has served their Section 45 - Counter-notice the leaseholder has 6 months to negotiate the premium with the freeholder before they must apply to the Tribunal
+• After the landlord has served their Section 45 - Counter-notice, the leaseholder has 6 months to negotiate the premium with the freeholder before they must apply to the Tribunal.

-• After the landlord and leaseholder have agreed a premium then then it can take between 1 to 3 months to finalise completion
+• After the landlord and leaseholder have agreed on a premium, it can take between 1 to 3 months to finalise completion.

 There are several external factors which can delay the lease extension